Dragonmystic707/exalted-reincarnated/docs/System/Abilities.md

 -   Political Gatherings

 ### Brawl

 Mastery of form that uses the body itself as a natural weapon.
 Punches, kicks, grapples, and leg sweeps are but a fraction of the endless ways generations have devised ways of harming each other.

-Brawl is *generally* performed Unarmed, but weapons that strengthen or reinforce the natural body form--such as brass knuckles, tiger claws, or even spike-tipped boots--are still part of the Brawling Ability.
+Brawl is *generally* performed Unarmed, but weapons that strengthen or reinforce the natural body form—such as brass knuckles, tiger claws, or even spike-tipped boots—are still part of the Brawling Ability.

 **Combat:** Brawl attacks are Close Range.